Data Protection Regulations and Opportunities You Should Know About

 At first, GDPR may seem like this monolithic law.
 As such, it has set off a course of action that will begin to affect the United States.
 Already, at the state level, privacy laws are coming into effect.
 Like GDPR, the different state laws apply to businesses that serve anyone in that state.
 Consider a few examples.

 One of the most stringent data laws is California’s CCPA.
-The biggest outcome of this law is that customers can file class action lawsuits against any company who mishandles their data.
+The biggest outcome of this law is that customers can file class-action lawsuits against any company who mishandles their data.
 Additionally, the state of California can charge the company a fee per person impacted.
 In Colorado, the law now reads that data destruction procedures, one of our services at Securis, must be documented.

 The responsibility rests on the firm to ensure they have the right processes in place to protect consumers.
-Thus, the state law requires that a firm comply and document their methods.
+Thus, state law requires that a firm comply and document its methods.
 Finally, Oregon tightened up the language about security audits and breach notifications in their state law.
 Each business must take on a proactive approach, especially in their communication with customers.

 All of these are examples of what’s going on at the state level.
 What about at a national level?
 Until recently, data laws have not been a priority at the national level.
 In fact, aside from HIPPA laws in the health sector, there really isn’t a single, unified policy on data privacy in the United States.
 That may change, however, and more voices want a federally enforced privacy law.
 Keep an eye out for these discussions.
-Federal laws will have wide sweeping effects.
+Federal laws will have wide-sweeping effects.